spraddles/symfony-panther-brower-automation/README.md

 ## Config:
 - rename the .ENV.EXAMPLE file to just '.ENV'
-- set TV_USERNAME in .ENV file (this is your TradingView username, e.g. TV_USERNAME=john.smith@gmail.com)
+- set TV_USERNAME in .ENV file (this is your TradingView username)
-- set TV_PASSWORD in .ENV file (this is your TradingView password, e.g. TV_PASSWORD=mypassword)
+- set TV_PASSWORD in .ENV file (this is your TradingView password)
 - [OPTIONAL] set PANTHER_NO_HEADLESS (set to 0 for no Chrome UI / run in background as opposed to launching a browser)
 - [OPTIONAL] change PANTHER_CHROME_ARGUMENTS to your custom requirements, if you like; you can use any argument so long as ChromeDriver supports it
 - add your Pinescript strategy into TradingView & save it (the exact name is important, take note of this for the $strategyName variable) & update this value